Albert Suárez: San Francisco Giants

 On November 18, 2015, Suárez signed a minor league contract with the San Francisco Giants organization that included an invitation to major league spring training.
 He was assigned to the Triple-A Sacramento River Cats to begin the 2016 season.
 Suárez was 1–2 with a 2.88 ERA in Triple-A when he was promoted to the major leagues for the first time on May 6, 2016.

 Suárez made his major league debut on May 8, 2016, pitching one scoreless inning in relief against the Colorado Rockies.
 Suárez earned his first major league win on May 11, pitching a scoreless top of the 13th inning against the Toronto Blue Jays, escaping a bases-loaded jam by inducing Blue Jays outfielder José Bautista to pop out.
 Suárez made his first major league start on June 1, 2016, against the Atlanta Braves, allowing 3 runs in 5 innings pitched.
 In the game, he got his first major league hit and RBI on an infield single off Ian Krol.
 He finished his rookie season with a 3-5 record and 4.29 ERA in 22 appearances.
 In 2017, Suárez logged an 0-3 record and a 5.12 ERA with 34 strikeouts in 18 appearances for the Giants.
-On December 1, 2017, Suárez was non-tendered by the Giants, but re-signed with the team on a minor league contract on December 10.
+On December 1, 2017, Suárez was non-tendered by the Giants, making him a free agent.
+However, he subsequently re-signed with the team on a minor league contract on December 10.